boldbi/bold-bi-docs/docs/cloud-bi/visualizing-data/visualization-widgets/bar-chart.md

 ![Connect button](/static/assets/cloud/visualizing-data/visualization-widgets/images/connectbutton.png)

-7. Drag your preferred table or view from the left pane from the data design view, and click the `Save` button.
+7. Drag and drop your preferred table or view from the left pane from the data design view, and click the `Save` button.

 ![Virtual table](/static/assets/cloud/visualizing-data/visualization-widgets/images/virtualtable.png)